ntop/ntopng/doc/src/user_interface/network_interface/monitoring/active_scan.rst

 On the Active Scan page, it is possible to view the registered hosts that can be scanned, along with various details about the last executed scan, such as:

-- Scan Status (can be "Scanning", "Scheduled", "Success", "Not Scanned", "Error");
+- Scan Status (can be "Scanning", "Scheduled", "Success", "Not Scanned", "Failed", "Error");
 - Scan Type;
 - TCP Ports (number of open TCP ports found);
 - UDP Ports (number of open UDP ports found);